Weeder Features - Compare and Review Weeding Tools... Page 2

 The WeeDigger or Weed Digger from Flexrake features a fork with two straight tines each with a sharp hook.
 Apply by push, twist and pull with either a 9-inch or 36-inch wooden handle.
 Whereas most twisting tools feature a "T" handle or "D" handle, this tool has only a straight wooden pole with no special grip or handle for twisting.
 Twisting with straight tines also is less efficient than twisting with coiled tines, like those featured by the Ergonica Weed Twister.
 The length of the tines also limits the depth of penetration.
 This tool is not offered for sale directly online but may be found in some hardware stores which distribute Flexrake or Hula-Ho products.

 Other twisters include a garden claw tool on the market that is applied by twisting, but this tool is actually a cultivator designed to till a much larger diameter area than the other twisting tools and cannot grab and lift individual weeds.
 If you're looking into a hand tool for industrial or agricultural applications, several alternatives are also compared on the Hand Weeder Science page.
-The Ergonica Weed Twister also provides several models with lengths from 36 inches up to 54 inches.
+The Ergonica Weed Twister also provides several models with lengths from 36 inches up to 60 inches.
 This feature, not offered by other twisters, allows you to select the best match for your height and the type of application at hand, such as weeding in home gardens, lawns, raised platforms and farms.
-The 54-inch model also uniquely features Dual Grips for added control, power and ergonomic safety.
+Some people like the longer lengths to reach under bushes or between landscaping fencing, or to reach from a wheelchair, for example.

 Motorized Twisters - Drill Not Included